mohitxsh/Movie-Libr/README.md

 ![Movie Library Screen Shot](https://github.com/mohitxsh/Movie-Libr/blob/main/assets/home.png)

-A WIP MERN movie library application with a focus on user friendly UI and many functionalities.
+A MERN movie library application with a focus on user friendly UI and many functionalities.

 Some of the features are:
 * This project uses OMDB API to retrieve movie details.
 Lots of information available for every movie out there including plot details, actors, IMDb rating and much more.